La Purísima Mission: 20th century

 In 1933 the Union Oil Company deeded several parcels to the State of California.
 By 1934, only nine of the buildings remained intact.

 In the 20th century, under direction of the National Park Service, the Civilian Conservation Corps (CCC) pledged to restore the mission if enough land could be provided to convert it into a historic landmark.
 The Catholic Church and the Union Oil Company donated sufficient land for the CCC to proceed with the restoration.
 The nine buildings as well as many small structures and the original water system were fully restored with the mission's dedication occurring on December 7, 1941, the same day the United States entered World War II.
 Today, La Purísima Mission is the only example in California of a complete mission complex.

 As of 2011 it was considered to be the most completely restored Spanish mission in California.
 Ten of the original buildings are fully restored and furnished, including the church, shops, quarters, and blacksmith shop.
 The mission gardens and livestock represent what would have been found at the mission during the 1820s.
 Special living history events are scheduled throughout the year.
 A visitor center features information, displays and artifacts, and a self-guided tour gives visitors the opportunity to step back in time for a glimpse of a brief, turbulent period in California's history.

+In 2025, the mission was a filming location for the Paul Thomas Anderson directed One Battle After Another starring Leonardo DiCaprio, Sean Penn and Chase Infiniti.